gsalaman/cylon_v2/README.md

 ## Loop
 The loop needs to:
-* adjust "display delay" tiime, based on the parameter.
+* adjust "display delay" tiime, based on the potentiometer.
 * look for button presses and adjust the eye size
 * update the display, if it's time to do that.